girish121003/YouTubeLiveGameStream/README.md

 1) Go to Heroku Live link:
 https://fierce-mesa-85443.herokuapp.com

-2)Login With your google account
+2) Login With your google account

 3) You will be prompted with the default thumbnails of currently live videos on you tube